firegiant/docs/src/content/docs/wix3/main/help.md

 title: 'Getting Help'
 ---

-Please see <a href="http://wixtoolset.org/" target="_blank">http://wixtoolset.org/</a> for more information about the WiX toolset.
+Please see <a href="https://www.firegiant.com/wixtoolset/" target="_blank">https://www.firegiant.com/wixtoolset/</a> for more information about the WiX toolset.
 This site includes the following information:

 1. Links to download weekly releases of the WiX toolset.
 1. The WiX bug database where you can report new bugs or check the status of existing bugs.
-1. <a href="/docs/gethelp/#mailinglists" target="_blank">Mailing lists</a> to ask questions, make suggestions or discuss the WiX toolset with other users and the WiX developers.
+2. <a href="/wix/gethelp/" target="_blank">A few places</a> to ask questions, make suggestions or discuss the WiX toolset with other users and the WiX developers.
-1. Links to blogs maintained by the WiX developers.
+3. Links to blogs maintained by the WiX developers.